-During the year ended 31 December 2019, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3.
+During the years ended 31 December 2020 and 2019, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3.
 The Group's policy is to recognise transfers between levels of fair value hierarchy as at the end of the reporting period in which they occur.